 - Students pursuing a dual specialization within the College of Public Health must complete all degree requirements for each specialization.
 This includes foundation courses, required specialization courses, and elective courses.

-- Typically, students complete one APE and one culminating project that meet the requirements for each specialization.
+- Typically, students complete one APE and one ILE project that meet the requirements for each specialization.

 - For some combinations of specializations, there will be a lot of overlap in the required specialization courses and for others there will not be a lot of overlap.